broken-hardware/ademco_esp8266/README.md

 1. Very few info can be found regarding encoding and protocol of the 4110XM data packets so only a few essential functions were decoded.
 2. Since 2300 baud rate is not popular, the built-in hardware serial or software serial can't be used.
 Bit banging is used instead.

+To put them in use, combine the TX and RX code and use some sort of web services or app such that the emulator can be controlled on a smart phone.
+I was able to compile the codes into an ESP-01S board and use Blynk to control the keypad.